Myra Monoka: Recent achievements

 This year in Hungary she received her first Platinum album for her pop song. ”Soerii&Poolek - Hurrikán”.

 Early life

-Myra was born on July 6, 1988, in Budapest, Hungary as Nagy Eszter.
-Myra started playing the cello at age 6 and got accepted to the Bela Bartok Conservatory at age 13.
+Myra was born on 6 July 1988, in Budapest, Hungary as Eszter Nagy.
+Myra started playing the cello at age 6 and got accepted to the Béla Bartók Conservatory at age 13.
 In Miami, America, she became a sound engineer at SAE Institute and had a chance to learn from Grammy Awarded/Nominated teachers.